 Restricted stock and restricted stock units may be sold or granted to participants at various prices and made subject to such restrictions and requirements as may be determined by the Committee.
 Performance units may be granted to participants subject to such restrictions and requirements as may be determined by the Committee.
 The increase in the total number of shares represented by full-value awards (restricted stock, restricted stock units, stock payments, deferred stock, performance units and dividend equivalents) that may be awarded under the Stock Plan is 1.2 million.
 Restricted stock, typically, may be repurchased by the Company at the original purchase price if the conditions or restrictions are not met.
 In general, restricted stock may not be sold, or otherwise transferred or pledged, until restrictions are removed or expire.
 Purchasers of restricted stock, unlike recipients of options and other equity awards, will have voting rights and will be credited with dividends prior to the time when the restrictions lapse.
 Restricted stock units represent the right to receive, at a specified number of shares of common stock, as the Committee shall determine.
-Performance units represent the right to receive, at a specific time or times based on performance criteria established by the Committee, either a specified number of shares of common stock, or a cash payment equal to the fair market value of a specified number of shares of common stock, as the Committee shall determine.
+Performance units represent the right to receive, at a specific time or times based on performance criteria established by the Committee, either a specified number of shares of common stock, as the Committee shall determine.